ARIA is an R&D funding agency built to unlock scientific and technological breakthroughs that benefit everyone.

 Many will fail to meet their target, but their efforts will inspire the next generation.
 Those that do succeed will generate massive social and economic returns.

-Find out more about our approach.
+Find out more about our approach here.

 ARIA’s Programme Directors are scientists and engineers with diverse fields of expertise and a range of experience across industry, academia and government.
+They’re tasked with developing a concrete vision for how technology could enable a better future, and directing funding into research that can make it a reality.

 Our success is shaped by one question: when the children of the UK grow up, how will their lives have been transformed by ARIA’s work?
 Whether that’s a life-changing technology or a burgeoning new industry, it should be obvious that ARIA played a catalytic role.